biothings/biomedical_id_resolver.js/README.md

 ```

 ### Example Output
 The output contains `id` and `equivalent_identifiers` straight from SRI as well as the same fields as the base resolver to make it backwards compatible with it.
+If the SRI resolved semantic type doesn't agree with the input semantic type, there will be 2 entries in the array for the curie.
 ```json
 {
   "NCBIGene:1017": [